aoijs/aoi.js/.github/CONTRIBUTING.md

 Contributing for Aoi.js will grant you the Contributor Role.

 Achieving the role will require you to do/be:
-- A member of the Server over 3 Months
+- A member of the Server over three Months / been active sufficiently.
-- Contributed Aoi.js 5+ times
+- Contributed to aoi.js at least five or greater.
-- Knowledge of NodeJS Basics
+- Knowledge of NodeJS Basics (NodeJS 16.6+)